sacridini/Awesome-Geospatial/README.md

 * [ForesToolboxRS](https://github.com/ytarazona/ForesToolboxRS) - R package providing a variety of tools and algorithms for the processing and analysis of satellite images for the various applications of Remote Sensing for Earth Observations.
 * [FRK](https://cran.r-project.org/web/packages/FRK/index.html) - Is a tool for spatial/spatio-temporal modelling and prediction with large datasets.
 * [gdalcubes_R](https://github.com/appelmar/gdalcubes_R) - R package for gdalcubes to process collections of Earth observation image collection as on demand data cubes.
+* [gdalio](https://github.com/hypertidy/gdalio) - The goal of gdalio is to read data direct with GDAL warp, with an assumed grid specification.
 * [geoaxe](https://cran.r-project.org/web/packages/geoaxe/index.html) - Split 'geospatial' objects into pieces.
 Includes support for some spatial object inputs, 'Well-Known Text', and 'GeoJSON'.
 * [geodist](https://github.com/hypertidy/geodist) - Ultra lightweight, ultra fast calculation of geo distances.
 * [geocmeans](https://github.com/JeremyGelb/geocmeans) - An R package to perform Spatial Fuzzy C-means.